MiloAnton/facebook-api/README.md

 - Feel free to give me bonus points for happiness and "joie de vivre"
 - ✨Magic✨

 ## Features

+- SECURE each user with HASHED passwords
 - POST new users
 - GET Users, Profiles and Posts
 - POST new posts
 - DELETE Users and Profiles
 - UPDATE Posts
+- And many more that I didn't want to take time to write here :)

 facebook-api is a basic lightweight social network REST API.